calvinalkan/better-wordpress-hooks/README.md

             return is_object( $payload ) ? $payload : $payload[0];

     }

 	// If we make it this far, only here do we hit the WordPress Plugin API. return $this->hook_api->applyFilter( $event, $payload );

 }
 ````

-Like the example demonstrates, the WordPress Plugin API is used, but through the layer of abstraction, BetterWpHooks can introduce most of its before we hit the Plugin API.
+Like the example demonstrates, the WordPress Plugin API is used but through a layer of abstraction, BetterWpHooks can introduce most of its before we hit the Plugin API.
 We also might never hit
 it [if conditions are not met](#conditional-event-dispatching)

 If all conditions were to pass, the following method call: